-Certainly, the type of personalities you are surrounded with influences your self-esteem, motivation, attitude, and finally, success.
+Certainly, the type of personality you are surrounded with influences your self-esteem, motivation, attitude, and finally, success.
 I am sure you have all had an experience of positive energy transmission by spending time with optimistic and communicative individuals.
+(1)

 On the contrary, the personality types that spread negative influence are much more numerous.
 On the top of that list are – the narcissists.

-Narcissism, defined as a mild mental disorder, involves exaggerated perception of one’s significance and deep need to receive admiration and recognition from the others.
+Narcissism, defined as a mild mental disorder, involves an exaggerated perception of one’s significance and a deep need to receive admiration and recognition from others.

-These self-centered people are unable to see the world from the perspective of someone else, and classify only their opinion, desires and plans as important.
+These self-centered people are unable to see the world from someone else’s perspective and classify only their opinion, desires, and plans as important.

-Here are 7 clear signs that will help you recognize them, and thus deal with them easily:
+Here are seven clear signs that will help you recognize them and thus deal with them easily:

 2. The Accomplishments Downplay

-Being in a same environment with someone more fortunate or more successful, is unbearable for a narcissist as these people are unable to share other people’s happiness.
+Being in the same environment with someone more fortunate or more successful is unbearable for a narcissist as these people are unable to share other people’s happiness.

-Narcissists at a workplace have a tendency to diminish the work done by their subordinates and make them try harder to satisfy their bosses’ requirements by obeying his/her orders.
+Narcissists at a workplace have a tendency to diminish the work done by their subordinates and make them try harder to satisfy their bosses’ requirements by obeying their orders.

 3. Aggression and Fear

-Although narcissists are very often associated with a charming behavior, the reality is a bit different.
-Frequently, they show symptoms of passive aggressive behavior by being offensive, complaining about being misunderstood by the others, expressing jealousy towards the more successful and over-criticizing authorities.
+Although narcissists are often associated with charming behavior, the reality is slightly different.
+Frequently, they show symptoms of passive-aggressive behavior by being offensive, complaining about being misunderstood by others, expressing jealousy towards the more successful, and over-criticizing authorities.

 They enter a state in which they want to attract attention by opposing everything and everyone.
-At instances, they go as far as verbally insulting their friends or colleagues as that gives them a sense of supremacy and power.
+In instances, they go as far as verbally insulting their friends or colleagues as that gives them a sense of supremacy and power.
+(3)

 4. The Victim Game

-Narcissists are experts in playing games and the victim game is one of their most common forms of behavior.
-They tend to exaggerate the “difficulty” of the situation they are in, to overstate their problems and talk about embroidered health issues.
+Narcissists are experts in playing games, and the victim game is one of their most common forms of behavior.
+They tend to exaggerate the “difficulty” of the situation they are in, overstate their problems and talk about embroidered health issues.

 Going as far as inventing problems is not uncommon as well.
 The psychology behind this behavior lies in their need to attract attention – by making others feel pity.

-Moreover, this is a very often used tactics in a situation when a narcissist wants to disguise a misbehavior or mistake they have done.
+Moreover, this is a very often used tactic in a situation when a narcissist wants to disguise misbehavior or mistake they have made.
 They avoid being blamed for something but rushing in and taking the position of a victim.

 5. The Triangulation game

-Sometimes, narcissists are in desperate need to have someone that will support them in the arguments.
-The so-called “triangulation game” they use is very simple: they involve a third party in a conversation, and persuade him or her that the opponent is in a complete wrong, until a fight is initiated by the two individuals.
+Sometimes, narcissists are in desperate need to have someone that will support them in their arguments.
+The so-called “triangulation game” they use is very simple: they involve a third party in a conversation and persuade him or her that the opponent is completely wrong until a fight is initiated by the two individuals.

-In that way, narcissist gets a feeling that someone else supports him/her because they were right in a first place.
+In that way, a narcissist gets a feeling that someone else supports them because they were right in the first place.

 6. I am sorry – It’s all your fault!

-This game goes one step further then the accomplishments downplay.
-When a narcissist feels that his/her superior position in a situation is threatened, he/she chooses “blame the other” tactic.
+This game goes one step further than the accomplishments downplay.
+When a narcissist feels that their superior position in a situation is threatened, they choose the “blame the other” tactic.

 By passing the guilt onto the others, they regain their back their feelings of dominance and importance.